 This project was also funded through an ACES grant, which covered approximately 30 percent of the cost of the battery.
 The remaining project costs were financed via the pooled loan program operated by MMWEC.

-The battery was designed with potential future needs in mind.
+Templeton Municipal Light & Water Plant’s (TMLWP’s) 1.6 MW, 3.2 MWh utility-scale battery went online in May 2019.
 It is tied into TMLWP’s circuit supporting senior housing, elder care, and an inpatient treatment center.
 The project’s design allows for future switching upgrades to the system that will allow the light department to island the circuit and supply the facilities solely with battery power, if needed.

 TMLWP was the first member of MMWEC to install a standalone battery system without grant funding.
 Half of the project costs were funded through TMLWP and half were funded through MMWEC’s pooled loan program.
-As the demand for such batteries has grown and technology has improved, their costs have decreased, resulting in increased access and affordability.